abraxas0001/CLI-Tg-Account-Homies/README.md

 A lightweight, user-friendly Telegram client that works in your terminal (CLI) or your browser (local web UI).
 Built with Python and Telethon.

+> **🌎 WHY THIS EXISTS:**
+> Many Telegram channels and groups are **geo-restricted** in Asian countries.
+This shared Colombian phone number account allows you to **bypass regional restrictions** and access content that would otherwise be blocked in your region.

 > **⚠️ IMPORTANT SECURITY NOTICE:**
 > - This account is **2FA-protected** and shared for public use
 > - **Contact the administrator** to get the 2FA password before login